omeka/Documentation/source/Helping/index.rst

 Thanks to the CUNY Graduate Center, Omeka will be one of the projects tackled in `Docathon <https://bids.github.io/docathon/pages/hosts/gc.html>`_ the week of March 6, 2017.

-You can find some guides to technical aspects in the :ref:`helping` guide and in the `Documentation <https://github.com/omeka/Documentation>`_ README.
+You can find some guides to technical aspects above and in the `Documentation <https://github.com/omeka/Documentation>`_ README.

 Here are a couple thoughts on quick and easy ways to help us all get the most out of Docathon.